 Use a paint scraper

-A paint scraper is a manual tool that gets rid of paint from wood.
-It is handy, and that makes it easy to use in corners and tight spaces.
+A paint scraper is a manual tool that removes paint from wood.
+It is handy, making it easy to use in corners and tight spaces.
 The drill comes with a brush.
 The brush is metal.
 That allows it to remove paint on the hardwood.

 The brush moves back and forth against the surface.
 Low speeds work better.
-A model with depth controls allows you to hit the surface in light or deep mode.
-Paint scraper scraps off the existing paint.
+A model with depth controls allows you to hit the surface in light or deep mode—the paint scraper scraps off the existing paint.

 However, it takes time and requires a lot of energy.
 That is straining your hands.
 Since the scrapers come in different forms, choose the one that suits your task.
 Straight scrapers are easy to use and efficient.
 However, softened paint comes off easily.

 The power washing method is ideal for extensive projects.
 A pressure washer with 2500 psi or more is the standard size required.
-Prepare your area to protect water leaking in your house.
+Prepare your area to protect against water leaking into your house.
 High-pressure levels get rid of the paint.
-The tool saves time, and it comes with a wide range of models.
+The tool saves time and comes with a wide range of models.
 The washers range from 2,000 to 4,000 psi.
 They are powerful enough to remove the paint.